alexfernandez/alexfernandez.github.io/2017/origins-language.md

 How far back can we go with reconstructions?
 [García Calvo (2003)](#ref03)
-is able to reconstruct an even earlier prehistoric language, as we will see below.
+was able to reconstruct an even earlier prehistoric language, as we will see below.
 Some researchers have even posited a
 [Proto-Human language](https://en.wikipedia.org/wiki/Proto-Human_language),